holochain/docs-pages/src/resources/happ-bundle.md

 # hApp Bundle

-A Holochain app is typically made from multiple DNAs that each provide a domain of functionality, similarly to microservices, along with a UI.
-A hApp bundle lets developers specify all the required components of an application, along with file locations, internal handles, and communication channels.
+A Holochain App is typically made from multiple [DNAs](https://developer.holochain.org/docs/glossary/#dna), each providing a domain of functionality (similar to [microservices](https://en.wikipedia.org/wiki/Microservices)) along with a UI.
+A hApp bundle lets developers specify all the required components of an application, as well as file locations, internal handles, and communication channels.
 This allows a user to install the hApp without needing to edit a config file.

 <div class="coreconcepts-orientation" markdown=1>
 ### <i class="fas fa-thunderstorm"></i> What you'll learn